StanKocken/EfficientAdapter/README.md

 Your ViewHolder class can override the method `isClickable()` to tell is this element is clickable or not.

+## Proguard

+To be compatible with proguard you need to add this lines in your file

+    -keepclassmembers public class * extends com.skocken.efficientadapter.lib.viewholder.AbsViewHolder {
+        public <init>(...);
+    }

 ## License

 * [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)